Site Specific Interpretations of the Narrative Nutrient Criterion

 Type III Nutrient SSACs for Lake Tarpon in Pinellas County

-Links to the agenda for the public hearing, a map of the proposed SSAC area, hearing presentation, and the technical documentation supporting the proposed SSACs are located below.
+Links to the agenda for the public hearing, a map of the proposed SSAC area, hearing presentation, Final Order, and technical documentation supporting the proposed SSACs are located below.

 Please contact Kaitlyn Sutton (850-245-8819) or Nia Wellendorf (850-245-8190) if you have any questions about the public hearing or proposed SSACs.